By: Tavaga Research

 - Competence of the portfolio manager

 For an investor with limited time and knowledge and high capital base, PMS is a suitable option given the investment management institution is reputed and offers transparency of operations.
 PMS also helps in better realization of diversification benefits than aimlessly investing in any number of securities.
+The returns and the performance of the portfolio are highly dependant on the accuracy of the security analysis done by the portfolio manager and hence are highly dependant on the competancy of the

 What features to look for in a PMS?